Put these small towns in Texas on your radar for serving good food!

 Pint And Barrell Drafthouse – Palestine, TX

-Pint And Barrell made the list because of its location in Old Town Palestine and its nice outdoor area with picnic tables under shade trees.
+Pint And Barrell Drafthouse made the list because of its location in Old Town Palestine and its nice outdoor area with picnic tables under shade trees.
 Go early – lines can get long.
-Order inside, and they will bring it out to you for pub food – sandwiches, hamburgers, and some darn good fries.
+Order inside, and they will bring it for pub food – sandwiches, hamburgers, and some darn good fries.
 Closed Sundays and open late at night.

 Address: 302 E. Crawford St.

-When planning your next trip to Texas, don’t forget the small towns within the state.
-These towns offer great food and experiences that rival their bigger neighbors.
+When planning your next trip to Texas, remember the small towns within the state.
+These towns offer great food and experiences that rival those of their larger neighbors.